Oculus Story Studio is Shutting Down

 Image courtesy of: Oculus

 Oculus has announced that it will be closing its virtual reality film division, Story Studio.
-The sudden shutdown comes as a surprise considering the studio’s success and impact it had on the industry since its founding in 2014.
+The sudden shutdown comes as a surprise considering the studio’s success and the impact it had on the industry since its founding in 2014.
 Oculus Story Studio was known for producing Emmy-winning short films like Henry alongside other highly-acclaimed pieces.

 “We’re still absolutely committed to growing the VR film and creative content ecosystem,” Rubin wrote in a company blog post.
 However, “now that a large community of filmmakers and developers are committed to the narrative VR art form, we’re going to focus on funding and supporting their content.
 This helps us turn our internal research, development, and attention towards exciting but unsolved problems in AR and VR hardware and software.”